tchwork/utf8/README.md

 The implementation favors performance over full edge cases handling.
 It generally works on UTF-8 normalized strings and provides filters to get them.

+As the turkish locale requires special cares, a `Patchwork\TurkishUtf8` class is provided for working with this locale.
+It clones all the features of `Patchwork\Utf8` but knows about the turkish specificities.

 Usage
 -----